uccser/cs-unplugged/docs/source/getting_started/installation.rst

     $ sudo apt-get install python-psycopg2
     $ sudo apt-get install libpq-dev

-Step 8: Create user and database in Postgres
+Step 8: Create User and Database in Postgres
 =================================================

 Firstly type the following command in terminal to login to the Postgres